MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![NewInterpret](media/conversationalai-tooling/newinterpret.png)

 One key difference in the interpretation now versus before is that the business employee node is now colored in blue.
-This means that because we’ve linked ‘worker’ and ‘employee’ through the query tagging, Sasho knows that the central point of the question is around the business employee.
+This color change means that because we’ve linked ‘worker’ and ‘employee’ through the query tagging, Sasho knows that the central point of the question is around the business employee.
 Previously, it had to infer this point.
 Compare the original interpreted query with the new interpretation after the annotations that were made:

 **Old Interpretation**